 ALTA Award of Excellence

-ABOUT THE AWARD The Alberta Library Trustees Association (ALTA) Board of Directors established the Award of Excellence to recognize Library Boards that have enabled and supported their libraries to provide on-going excellent service to their communities over a five-year operational time period.
-The Award will be announced at the ALTA Annual General Meeting, which is held at the Alberta Library Conference.
+The Alberta Library Trustees Association (ALTA) Board of Directors established the Award of Excellence to recognize Library Boards that have enabled and supported their libraries to provide on-going excellent service to their communities over a five-year operational time period.
+The successful candidate(s) will be notified and be given the choice of where they would like the award presented to them.
 The award may be presented to the board in its home community at mutually convenient time as soon as possible after the award is announced.
 Up to two awards will be presented each year:

 - one to libraries serving populations more than 20,000